Murder of Oluwabamise Ayanwole: Abduction

-On February 26, 2022, after leaving work at Ajah area of Lagos State, Bamise boarded a bus rapid transit system at Chevron, Lekki heading to Oshodi on the Lagos mainland around 7:30 pm with the intention of going to visit her elder brother's family to spend the weekend.
+On 26 February 2022, after leaving work at Ajah area of Lagos State, Bamise boarded a bus rapid transit system at Chevron, Lekki heading to Oshodi on the Lagos mainland around 7:30 pm with the intention of going to visit her elder brother's family to spend the weekend.

 After boarding the bus, the driver flirted with her and told her to sit at the back.
 At the time, she was the only passenger in the bus and she observed that the interior was dark.
 She also noticed that at least two other male passengers entered the bus afterwards.
 The driver did not pick more passengers.
 There were no CCTV cameras in the bus.
 She immediately sent voice notes to her friend via WhatsApp revealing her concerns.
 She also sent some video recordings of the bus interior with the bus plate number identifier to her friend who advised her to alight as soon as possible at the next bus stop.

 Afterwards further attempts by her friends and relatives to contact her via phone calls were unsuccessful.

 Prior to this, one of her last recorded conversations with her friend was ".....Please, pray for me."
-After several failed attempts to communicate via her phone, the last known sound heard after a caller picked her phone revealed her struggling with an unidentified man.
 The following day, she was reported missing.

-On March 7, 2022, her lifeless body was discovered naked near the Carter Bridge on Lagos Island.
+On 7 March 2022, her lifeless body was discovered naked near the Carter Bridge on Lagos Island.
 An eyewitness stated that Bamise was still alive after she was thrown out of the BRT bus but she couldn't be treated or rushed to the hospital before she died.
 There are conflicting reports as to whether her corpse was found whole or mutilated.